Sections 1, 2, 3 and 7, 8, 9

 As given in the USC Undergraduate Bulletin: Introduction to systematic computer problem-solving and programming for variety of applications.

-Basics of Web Design: HTML5 and CSS3, Third Edition , by Terry Felke-Morris
+Basics of Web Design: HTML5 and CSS3, Fourth Edition , by Terry Felke-Morris

-You will also need a flash drive to back up your files
+You will need a flash drive to back up your files

 You must pass the lab portion of the course with a grade of 60 or better in order to pass the class.